teklynk/twitch_giphy_overlay/README.md

 **giphyApiKey:** Required.
 You Giphy API key that you generated from https://developers.giphy.com/dashboard/

 **giphyRating:** Giphy offers some ratings to filter images. (g, pg, pg-13, r).

-**giphyLimit:** The number of images to randomly pick from.
-Max is 25 images.

 **timeOut:** How long should the image stay on screen.
 Set this to 0 if you want to image to stay on screen until another image is played.